How To Get Noticed On Twitter

-I looked online for advice on how to gain followers, and I would recommend looking for such advice if you are in the situation I was.
+I looked online for advice on how to gain followers.
+I would recommend looking for such advice if you are in the same situation as I was.
 However, the advice can be different depending on your brand.
-Since I started this process, I’ve always thought that it would be easier if I had a product to sell.
+Since I started this process, I think that it would be easier if I had a product to sell.
 The product I am trying to promote is myself; my own thoughts about university, psychology and mental health.
-The challenge was that not only do I need twitter users to see my profile and twitter feed, I also need them to click on any links I provide.
+The challenge was that not only do I need Twitter users to see my profile and twitter feed.
+I also need them to click on any links I provide.

-After reading through different pieces of advice, I started following influential twitter users in the field.
-I would recommend following a variety of different twitter accounts as it then generates a lot of potential interactions on your twitter feed.
+After reading through different pieces of advice, I started following influential Twitter users in the field.
+I would recommend following a variety of different Twitter accounts.
+This then generates a lot of potential interactions on your twitter feed.
 From there, you can start to make connections and find out more information about your subject area on twitter – perhaps what works and what doesn’t.

 I didn’t have a website for a couple of months, but when I started to discuss it, I found that I gained followers.
 Therefore, I think tracking what you post and how it affects the amount of followers you have can help for future tweeting.

 I am still in the infancy of my new twitter account, but I am enjoying the challenge.
-Using Instagram is next on my list, but I have only ever used it to look at the photos celebrities post (there’s a theme to my past social media usage!) and I find that more of a challenge with how I will use it – isn’t it just for photos?
+Using Instagram is next on my list, but I have only ever used it to look at the photos celebrities post (there’s a theme to my past social media usage!).
+I find that more of a challenge with how I will use it – isn’t it just for photos?
 I will find out… Do you have any tips for how to get noticed on Twitter?
 Why not share them?

 Sarah Keeping MBPsS MSc PgDip GDip BA (Hons)